bglowniak/Air-Quality-Analysis/README.md

 fbs freeze
 ```

 This will create a subfolder titled `target/` that contains the .exe of the application (titled AppName.exe).
+If you have issues with fbs freeze, you can add the --debug flag.
 Then, to create a distributable installer for the application, run

 ```shell
 fbs installer